Imprint of temporal envelope of ultrashort laser pulses on longitudinal momentum spectrum of $e^+e^-$ pairs: theory

-The applicability of the spatially uniform field approximation may be justified as the spatial length scale of the EM field of the laser pulse is much larger than the characteristic Compton length ($\lambdabar = \hbar/{m_ec}$) of the QED process.
-The corresponding time dependent vector potential $\vec{A}(t) = (0, 0, A(t))$ can easily be calculated by the relation $\vec{E}(t) = - \partial\vec{A}(t)/{\partial t}$ where we have assumed the scalar potential $A_0 = 0$ (temporal gauge).
+It should be noted here that a possible method of achieving such an electric field is to use two counterpropagating laser beams when both of them are either linearly e-polarized or circularly polarized in right-left combination \cite{ChitradipCEP,ChitradipPhasePhysRevA}.

-Fig.~\ref{E_t_Sau_gaus} shows the shape of the time dependent electric field for Sauter and Gaussian pulses with different values of $\omega\tau$ parameter.
+Fig.~\ref{EtSaugaus} shows the shape of the time dependent electric field for Sauter and Gaussian pulses with different values of $\omega\tau$ parameter.
 The value of the $\omega\tau$ parameter is taken as $3$ and $7$.
-The shape of the simple Sauter ($E(t) = E_0\cosh^{-2}(t/\tau)$) and simple Gaussian ($E(t) = E_0\exp(-t^2/{2\tau^2})$) fields (these are also known as single-sheeted Sauter and Gaussian fields) are shown as a reference.
-We use the Eq.~\ref{Eq:Electric_field} for the multi-sheeted electric fields to calculate the momentum spectrum of created particles.
+The shape of the smooth Sauter ($E(t) = E_0\cosh^{-2}(t/\tau)$) and Gaussian ($E(t) = E_0\exp(-t^2/{2\tau^2})$) fields are shown as a reference.
+We use the Eq.~\ref{Eq:Electric_field} for the oscillating electric fields to calculate the LMS of created particles.